Learning about Thyroid Cancer

 - Symptoms of thyroid cancer can include lump, swelling or pain in the neck, voice changes, trouble swallowing or breathing or even a constant cough., but most people have no discrete symptoms, according to one of our experts.

-The former White House press secretary for former President Donald Trump is running for governor of Arkansas and doing what she can to win the election.
-But she just had surgery to “remove her thyroid and surrounding lymph nodes” last week.
-Thankfully, the operation for her stage 1 papillary thyroid carcinoma was a success and she was deemed “cancer free” on Sept.
+The former White House press secretary for former President Donald Trump just underwent surgery on Sept.
+16, 2022, to “remove her thyroid and surrounding lymph nodes.”
+Luckily, the operation for her stage 1 papillary thyroid carcinoma was a success and she was declared “cancer free” on Sept.
 17.Read More

 Thyroid cancer is a type of cancer that starts in the thyroid gland which makes hormones that help regulate your metabolism, heart rate, blood pressure and body temperature.
 Treatments for this type of cancer can include surgery, hormone therapy, radioactive iodine, radiation and chemotherapy.

 Spotting thyroid cancer can often be difficult.
 The American Cancer Society reports that symptoms may include a lump, swelling or pain in the neck, voice changes, trouble swallowing or breathing or even a constant cough.

 “Most people have no discrete symptoms — the majority of cases now are found incidentally,” Dr. Ho said in a previous interview with SurvivorNet.
 “However, a sizable number of people may first discover their cancer when they feel a bump on their neck.
 Other possible late symptoms include problems swallowing, the sensation of something in their throat, neck compression when laying flat or voice changes.”